-The Southport CoLAB currently offers three specialized training programs: structured literacy, executive functioning, and assistive technology.
+The Southport CoLAB currently offers three specialized training programs: Structured LiteracyTM: Orton-Gillingham, Executive Functioning, and Assistive Technology.

 The reach of The Southport School extends beyond our physical walls, and we seek to capitalize on the opportunity to impact the local and national communities by helping train teachers, educate families, and inform the public about language-based learning disabilities and attention issues.

 Our vision for The Southport School remains steadfast as we strive to create a world where people with language-based learning differences and ADHD are embraced for their strengths and potential, and where all teachers have access to training in best educational practices and current research.

 This fall we are offering Structured LiteracyTM: Orton-Gillingham courses, executive functioning workshops, and assistive technology presentations.
 Click here for more information.
 Click here to register.

 In addition to our collaborative teaching efforts, we will continue to offer our Community Lecture Series which draws local and nationally recognized speakers to our school who share their expertise in the learning differences field or their experiences as adults with LD.
 Through these free lectures, our hope and intention is to connect others in the broader community who have a stake in how individuals with learning disabilities are treated and to positively affect how people think about and teach students who learn differently.
 Click here for more information and to register.